drakeirving/puff-hitbox-viewer/faq.md

 Check the [changelog]({{ 'changelog.html' | relative_url }}) page for the to-do list to see if it's already planned.
 If it isn't, you can contact me on [Twitter](https://twitter.com/drakeirving) or in the [Puff Discord](https://smashcords.com/s5jigglypuff).

-> Something isn't working! pls fix!
+> Something isn't working / a dumb thing happened! pls fix!

 See above contact info.
 You could also open an issue directly on [GitHub](https://github.com/drakeirving/puff-hitbox-viewer).